leon2k2k2k/xi_pl/xi-frontend/README.md

 # Xi-Frontend

 This is the frontend Rust library for Aplite.
+Given a file of Aplite code (a module), the frontend is responsible for parsing it to a `Module` data structure, which is roughly a list of `module_items` (plus import dependencies).
+A `module_item` in Aplite, like many other languages, is a top-level definition.

+## Workflow
-The workflow is as follows:
+The parsing is done as follows:

 - The Aplite file is parsed through a tree-sitter library written for Aplite.
 The relevant code is in `./tree-sitter-aplite/grammar.js`.
 Tree-sitter generates a syntax tree from the Aplite file string.
 - The string, together with the syntax tree is parsed into `./src/rowan_ast.rs`, which uses the syntax tree to turn the string into a Rowan_ast, which is what rust-analyzer uses for parsing Rust files.
+It is a tree-like data structure that is loseless, that is, every node that it visits still remembers the entire tree structure.
 - Each top level statement (let & fn, as well as ffi, import and transport) are separated as module_items.
 We do this one by one is `./src/lib.rs`.
 - `./src/resolve.rs` takes top level statement and replaces each declared variable with a unique identification number (uid), as well as adding it into the context.
 It also replace each non-declared variable with its uid by looking into the context.
 - `./src/desugar.rs` desugars each statement into basic lambda expressions, which is what CoC is build upon.
 However, the resulting syntax, `Judg_ment`, has missing type information.